Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Background

 Recent approaches have also integrated causality inference into the AD deep learning models~\cite{zhou2022root, chen2022multi}.
-Zhou~et~al.~\cite{zhou2022root} present a framework using temporal convolution and multi-head self-attention networks for CD and a contrastive causal graph for RCA in multivariate TS.
-They propose modifying the convolutional neural networks with feature reconstruction and skip connections to improve feature extraction and detect delay-time causalities.
-Their attention method employs threshold normalization for quantifiable causal inference.
+Zhou~et~al.~\cite{zhou2022root} present a temporal convolution and multi-head self-attention networks for CD and a contrastive causal graph for RCA.
 Chen~et~al.~\cite{chen2022multi} propose a sparse causal residual neural network model to extract multi-time-lag causality for industrial process fault diagnosis.
-The model's parameters describe the integral causal structure by optimizing a multivariate TS forecasting objective with hierarchical sparsity constraints.
+Leonhardt~et~al.~\cite{leonhardt2022pen} employ deep graph convolution neural networks to solve the sparse and nonlinear problem of the state space models for RCA.